imhans/swiftUI-log/Landmarks/SwiftUI-Essentials.md

 *is a value, or a set of values, that can change over time, and that affects a view’s behavior, content, or layout.
 *You use a property with the @State attribute to add state to a view.

+Toggle View
+*Use $ prefix to access a binding to a state variable, or one of its properties